 Main Burmese Dynasties

-Since 2nd century A.D., sixteen important and influential Main Burmese Dynasties or kingdoms have been recorded in Myanmar history.
-According to some scholars Buddhism was brought to Burma/Myanmar around 2nd century A.D., others believe not until 5th century A.D.
+Since the 2nd century A.D., sixteen important and influential Main Burmese Dynasties or kingdoms have been recorded in Myanmar’s history.
+According to some scholars Buddhism was brought to Burma/Myanmar around the 2nd century A.D., others believe not until the 5th century A.D.
 There is some evidence that it could have been as early as 2 A.D., or earlier, although there has been a lack of Buddhist iconography or proof found in Myanmar to support this belief.

-Although he couldn’t persuade his people to give up their animistic beliefs, he decided, in order to encourage his subjects to adhere to Buddhist beliefs he would have to make some of the Nats worshiped by his people official and acceptable.
-Of the myriad of Nats he chose 37 main Nats.
-Up until present times nat worship has coincided alongside Buddhism.
+Although Anawrahta couldn’t persuade his people to give up their animistic beliefs, he decided, that to encourage his subjects to adhere to Buddhist beliefs he would have to make some of the Nats worshipped by his people official and acceptable.
+Of the myriad of Nats, he chose 37 main Nats.
+Up until present times, nat worship has coincided with Buddhism.

-The thirty seven Nats are a combination of spirits of the departed, tree or water spirits and ghosts.
-Every year from the 31st July until August 7th just a a few miles out of Mandalay the Taungbyone Nat Festival is held to honor the Nats.
+The thirty-seven Nats are a combination of spirits of the departed, tree or water spirits and ghosts.
+Every year from the 31st of July until August 7th just a a few miles out of Mandalay the Taungbyone Nat Festival is held to honor the Nats.

 Main Burmese Dynasties